MiguelMSandin/phylogeniesQuickStart/README.md

 ## Interpreting the tree (step 6)

+This might be the most complicated step, and only getting easier with experience and failing.
+Briefly, you want a tree:
+(1) highly supported,
+(2) with no polytomies or near-0 internal bracnh lengths,
+(3) with no *very long* branches and
+(4) different from your outgroup(s) or root but not *too* different.
+Understanding that each concept is relative and may vary among different trees.

 ## Summary
 Something like this will give you a solid phylogeny to start exploring patterns:
 Firt setting the variables: